 “Although the potential may be very high, the information is very limited, the verification is distant, immediate action is controversial, and late action may be useless.”

-Professor Rose briefly entertained a scenario of such “late action,” assuming that the world did nothing to curb emissions, relying on the ability of future technologies to stave off climate change.
+Professor Rose briefly entertained a scenario of such “late action,” where the world did nothing to curb emissions and relied instead on future technologies.
 He commented that after looking at a number of solutions, “a technical fix for the CO2 problem,” such as taking CO2 directly out of the air, was unrealistic and “very unlikely.”
 Mitigation was clearly the ideal pathway.

 Over 30 years after this workshop was held, the Intergovernmental Panel on Climate Change still emphasizes that removing carbon dioxide “at scale is unproven and reliance on such technology is a major risk in the ability to limit warming…” Despite this, recent IPCC reports include what they call “Carbon-Dioxide Removal” technologies as crucial components of proposed pathways to stay below dangerous levels of warming.

 Jorling described the policy recommendations being discussed as two distinct pathways.
 The first option would be to produce recommendations with a certain vagueness that included support for “conservation and renewable resources,” but allowed “people to interpret it the way they will.”
 The second path would require they “go further” and “be more honest,” about the “advantage that the government policies presently have toward fossil fuels…” As ecologist George Woodwell stated, it would mean identifying that “the growth in the rate of the use of fossil fuels is the problem.”

 Mitch Tyson, legislative assistant and former chair of the Senate Energy Committee, summed up the choice of language as an issue of political practicality when he commented: